TritonDataCenter/rfd/rfd/0125/README.md

    remain in sync with the actual database schemata.
 6. Can Moray always know whether a given schema change is expensive?

+One downside of changing `buckets_config` is that it will require Moray changes to use the new configuration, which doesn't allow a Moray with the schema change system to run alongside a Moray without it.
+We could avoid this problem by recording schema change metadata in a separate table.
+This way it wouldn't matter that some Morays are oblivious to the change.

 One of the constraints described in this RFD is that it should be easy to add schema changes and run Morays that are aware of certain possible schema changes next to Morays that aren't aware of them.
 For this reason, we'll need to make